sentinel-official/docs/docs/p2p-coin/staking/choose-validator.md

 # How to choose the right Validator

-To effectively stake your DVPN, choosing the appropriate validator is crucial.
+To effectively stake your P2P, choosing the appropriate validator is crucial.
 Validators play a pivotal role in maintaining the Sentinel blockchain, ensuring the integrity of transactions and overseeing upgrades.
 Selecting dedicated validators is essential for the continued success of Sentinel.

 :::note
 Be aware that the validator will automatically vote on proposals for you.
 However, if you choose to vote yourself, your vote will replace the validator's.